alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+### 05/05/2022
+* Deletion of `defaultvalues` package and its content.
+It will be replaced by `DefaultValuesService` and a boolean value will be added in each "TicketValue" entity.
+A service will retrieve the objects of each entity and use the boolean to determine if a default value is set etc.
+* Deletion of `RolesService`.
+This service is useless and the necessary methods will be coded in the controller.
+* `UtilisateurController` has been heaviliy modified.
+All its logic is now in the `UtilisateurService`.
+The controller only redirects the request to the service and returns a message about request's outcome.
+* The .httpBasic() option has been added in `ApplicationSecurityConfig`.
+(PostMan requests weren't working, had to add this option)
+***
 ### 03/05/2022
 * Creation of `RolesService`.
 This service will be used to retrieve the roles and their assigned users, like a @GetMapping.
 It wont serve another purpose (atleast for now).
 Will be deleted if useless.
 * CRUD Methods and other useful methods `UtilisateurService` have been created.
 They still need to be tested and will be corrected accordingly if needed.